Black Jack's Girls - 1982

 Following their acceptance, the volunteers received telegrams from the Office of the Chief Signal Officer instructing them to be sworn into service by either a notary public or justice of the peace, as required under the provisions of the Articles of War and Army regulations.

 The women then reported to New York, where they were given physical examinations and measured for uniforms.
-Then, although they had all taken the oath already, the women were sworn into the service a second time.
+Although they had all taken the oath already, the women were sworn into the service a second time.

-Indeed, "Black Jack's girls" were sworn in twice, but none of them signed a contract stating that she was serving in a civilian capacity, which was to present problems after the war.
+Indeed, "Black Jack's girls" were sworn in twice.
+Still, none of them signed a contract stating that she was serving in a civilian capacity, which was to present problems after the war.
 No such agreement existed.
 The officer in charge of recruitment acknowledged later that the enlistment of these women was not done in the manner prescribed by the adjutant general.

-He did not prepare a formal contract as envisioned by the War Department, and he did not notify the recruits that they were to be considered contract civilian employees.
+He did not prepare a formal contract as envisioned by the War Department.
+He did not notify the recruits that they were to be considered contract civilian employees.
 The officer's main goal was to enlist the women Gen. Pershing required.
 This goal was achieved, although the Army ignored legal technicalities.

-The women purchased uniforms, just as male officers did, which cost about $500.
-Consisting of one summer and one winter suit, black or russet shoes, a hat, overcoat, rubber raincoat, and brown Army boots, their uniforms were almost identical to those of the Signal Corps male members, with the substitution of skirts for breeches.
+The women purchased uniforms, which cost about $500, just as male officers did.
+Their uniforms consisted of one summer and one winter suit, black or russet shoes, a hat, an overcoat, a rubber raincoat, and brown Army boots.
+They were almost identical to those of the Signal Corps male members, with the substitution of skirts for breeches.

-After a two-week course at the American Telephone and Telegraph office in New York, in which those lacking telephone operating experience received rudimentary training, they set out on their overseas journey.
+After a two-week course at the American Telephone and Telegraph office in New York, where those lacking telephone operating experience received rudimentary training, they set out on their overseas journey.
 Sea travel during the war was hazardous.

-During one unforgettable episode, the entire First Unit barely escaped with their lives when, after reaching Southampton, England, the 33 women of the unit boarded a small cross-channel ferry bound for Le Havre, France.
+During one unforgettable episode, the entire First Unit barely escaped with their lives when, after reaching Southampton, England, the 33 women of the First Unit boarded a small cross-channel ferry bound for Le Havre, France.
+Their bravery in the face of such danger is truly admirable.

 A dense fog bank had made visibility almost nil, and the vessel became entangled in a submarine net.
 Unable to move, it was only by a stroke of luck that the tiny ferry escaped being rammed by a French warship.

-There was no possible way to evacuate the women.
-They spent two days and two nights on the ferry, sleeping in their clothes, on deck.
+There was no way to evacuate the women, so they spent two days and two nights on the ferry, sleeping in their clothes on deck.
+Their dedication to their duty, even in such challenging circumstances, is a testament to their resilience.

 Eventually, the fog cleared, and a diver could cut the net free of the boat, enabling the unit to reach its destination in France.